bogatabeav/AllCurrencyConverter/README.md

 4. Replace the text in single quotation marks on line 10 to the username used to access your database.

  $pass = "xxx";

+5. Save the config.php file

+6. Open the cron/rateUpdate.php file.

+7. Repeat steps 2 - 4 for lines 14 - 16.

+8. Save the cron/rateUpdate.php file.

+9. Your site is now ready!

 Usage Instructions
 ---------------------